anudeep654/Data-Structures-Algorithms-in-Javascript/Loops/README.md

 }

-//it works by doing do loop at once before the while loop is executed.Do will work even the while loop condition is failed.
+//it works by doing the do loop at once before the while loop is executed.Do will work even the while loop condition is failed.

 ```